 A 5-ingredient, easy Philadelphia cream cheese dip recipe with lots of garlic and that comes together in 5 minutes.
-This recipe never fails to please!
+This recipe never fails to please at family gatherings or parties!

 There are a gazillion cream cheese dips out there, but this recipe is a party favorite because:

-- It is super quick to make (5 minutes or so) and is the perfect appetizer to make for last minute guests
+- It is super quick to make: this Philadelphia cream cheese dip recipe only take 5 minutes or so!
+Making it the perfect appetizer to make for last minute guests

-- For more Asian Recipes requiring 5 or fewer ingredients, click here.
+- Easy: It only needs 5 simple ingredients which you just mix together!
+It's a good dip for your next party!
+For more Asian Recipes requiring 5 or fewer ingredients, click here.

-- For more Super Bowl Recipes, click the link.
+- Delicious: It's super garlicky and great for Game Day!
+For more Super Bowl Recipes, click the link.

-- Chop up some hard boiled eggs and stir them into this easy dip
+- With egg and bacon bits: Chop up some hard boiled eggs and stir them into this easy dip along with some small pieces of bacon

-- The chopped green chillies aren entirely optional.
+- Garnished: The chopped green chillies aren entirely optional.
 I usually make this without and it's still delicious.
 However, if I have guests I like to make it prettier.
-If you don't like spice, you can use chopped green onions, fresh parsley, chopped green bell peppers, or fresh chives instead.
+If you don't like spice, you can use some fresh herbs such as chopped green onions, fresh parsley, chopped green bell peppers, or fresh chives instead.

 How to Eat